xsf/xmpp.org/content/blog/newsletter/2025-12-05-newsletter.md

 ### XMPP Summit 28 & FOSDEM 2026

-The XSF is planning the [XMPP Summit 28](/2025/11/xmpp-summit-28/), which will take place during Thursday 29th & Friday 30th, January 2026, in Brussels (Belgium, Europe).
+The XSF is planning [XMPP Summit 28](/2025/11/xmpp-summit-28/), which will take place on Thursday 29th & Friday 30th, January 2026, in Brussels (Belgium, Europe).
 Following the Summit, the XSF is also planning to be present at [FOSDEM 2026](https://fosdem.org/2026/), which will take place during Saturday, January 31st & Sunday, February 1st, 2026.
 Find all the details in our [Wiki](https://wiki.xmpp.org/web/Conferences/Summit_28).
 Please sign-up now if you are planning to attend, since this helps organizing.
 The event is of course open for everyone interested to participate.
 Spread the word within your circles!

 ## XMPP Articles